Createdd/Writing/2020/articles/mlApiCovid.md

 jupytext --from ipynb --to py:light --pre-commit
 ```

-afterwards for making the hook executable (on mac)
+afterward for making the hook executable (on mac)
 ```sh
 chmod +x .git/hooks/pre-commit
 ```

-## Develop solution to problem
+## Develop a solution to a problem

 ### The goal

-As currently the world is in a pandemic I thought I use one of the multiple datasets for Covid-19 cases.
+As currently, the world is in a pandemic I thought I use one of the multiple datasets for COVID-19 cases.
-Given the structure of the dataset we want to predict the new cases of infections per day for a country.
+Given the structure of the dataset, we want to predict the new cases of infections per day for a country.

 ```py